ViennaRNA Package

-The ViennaRNA Package is a set of standalone programs and libraries used for prediction and analysis of RNA secondary structures.
-The source code for the package is distributed freely and compiled binaries are available for Linux, macOS and Windows platforms.
-The original paper has been cited over 2000 times.
+The ViennaRNA Package is software, a set of standalone programs and libraries used for predicting and analysing RNA nucleic acid secondary structures.
+The source code for the package is released as free and open-source software and compiled binaries are available for the operating systems Linux, macOS, and Windows.
+The original paper has been cited over 2,000 times.

 Background

-The three dimensional structure of biological macromolecules like proteins and nucleic acids play critical role in determining their functional role.
+The three dimensional structure of biological macromolecules like proteins and nucleic acids play a critical role in determining their functional role.
 This process of decoding function from the sequence is an experimentally and computationally challenging question addressed widely.
 RNA structures form complex secondary and tertiary structures compared to DNA which form duplexes with full complementarity between two strands.
-This is partially because the extra oxygen in RNA increases the propensity for hydrogen bonding in the nucleic acid backbone.
+This is partly because the extra oxygen in RNA increases the propensity for hydrogen bonding in the nucleic acid backbone.
 The base pairing and base stacking interactions of RNA play critical role in formation of ribosome, spliceosome, or tRNA.

 Secondary structure prediction is commonly done using approaches like dynamic programming, energy minimisation (for most stable structure) and generating suboptimal structures.
-A large number of structure prediction tools have been implemented as well.
+Many structure prediction tools have been implemented also.